StackExchange/dnscontrol/docs/_providers/ns1.md

 ## Configuration

-In your credentials json file you must provide your NS1 api key:
+To use this provider, add an entry to `creds.json` with `TYPE` set to `NS1` along with your NS1 api key.

+Example:

 ```json
 {